dmitriysypachev6-coder/tui-file-manager/README.md

 In the future, I plan to further develop the project in all areas.
 I also plan to create a logo for it.

 For now, the program has basic functionality—specifically, viewing folders but not modifying them.
 There is also a basic command, END, to exit the program.
+The right arrow is used to enter a folder, while the left arrow is used to exit.
+One of the project's goals is to implement intuitive, one-handed controls.